Register a Montana LLC: We’ll Guide you

 Step 4: Create an operating agreement

-What Is an operating agreement, and do you need one in Montana?
+What Is an operating agreement, and do you need one?

 An operating agreement serves as a sort of compass that helps you manage your company’s operations and fulfill the demands of your members.
 All LLC members must sign the operating agreement, and once this has been done, they are legally obligated to adhere to the contract’s terms and conditions.
 In most cases, an LLC member who no longer wishes to be a member can leave this type of contract only if the other members who also signed the agreement permit it.